 In 2014, a group of like-minded energy, forestry and pipeline companies operating in the Cold Lake and East Side Athabasca River (ESAR) caribou ranges joined together to work collaboratively across individual company tenures and lease boundaries to deliver cooperative, range-level efforts aimed at recovering boreal caribou and their habitat.
 This collaboration is known as the Regional Industry Caribou Collaboration (RICC).

 Status of the Boreal Woodland Caribou

 Boreal woodland caribou are wide-ranging animals whose annual home ranges cross many leases and land uses.
 Their populations are currently listed as threatened under Canada’s Species At Risk Act (SARA).
-Many complex and interconnected factors are contributing to the decline of boreal caribou including landscape changes, both natural and human-caused, which are indirectly contributing to increased predation on caribou.
+Many complex and interconnected factors currently contribute to the decline of boreal caribou.
+For example, both natural and human-caused landscape changes can indirectly contribute to increased predation on caribou.

 In an effort to prevent further declines, Environment Canada released the Recovery Strategy for the Woodland Caribou (Rangifer tarandus caribou), Boreal population, in Canada in 2012.
-The Recovery Strategy identifies the objective of achieving self-sustaining local populations in all boreal caribou ranges.
-The Government of Alberta (GoA) has the mandate to develop range and action plans outlining Alberta-specific recovery measures by October 2017.
-Although successful range-level caribou recovery will be led by government, it is recognized by the GoA and RICC membership that it will be a shared public and private-sector responsibility.
+The Recovery Strategy identifies the objective of achieving self-sustaining local populations in all boreal caribou ranges across Canada.
+In response to the Environment Canada Recovery Strategy The Government of Alberta (GoA) has the mandate to develop range and action plans outlining Alberta-specific recovery measures by October 2017.
+Although successful range-level caribou recovery will be led by government, it is recognized by the GoA and RICC membership that it is a shared public and private-sector responsibility.

 Learn more about the status of the boreal woodland caribou